Visual-Testing-for-Android-Apps/Project-guidelines/readme.md

 ## Team specific guidelines

 * Don't modify code that isn't yours, if you think there is an issue with someone else's code, please submit and issue.
-* Avoid pretty format/indent code that were part of previous commits, because this make code reviews quite tedious.
+* Even though we are using [super linter](https://github.com/github/super-linter) in our pipeline, avoid structuring/pretty format/indent code that were part of previous commits, because this make code reviews quite tedious.
-* In general, the more people working on the same code block/file, the more bugs will added, so avoid that
+* In general, the more people working on the same code block/file, the more bugs will added, so avoid this practise.

 ## 1. Git